raulh82vlc/CleanRequests/README.md

 # CleanRequests
 Clean architecture
 -----------------
-This assignment is more to clarify a clean architecture rather than seeing a nive UI.
+This assignment is more to clarify a clean architecture rather than seeing a nice UI.

-It is decoupled in all different artifacts: datasources, repository, domain,  presentation and finally android
+It is decoupled between all different artifacts: datasources, repository, domain,  presentation and finally android

 Created by
 ----------
-Raul Hernandez Lopez
+**Raul Hernandez Lopez**
 in September 2015

 TW
 --
-@RaulHernandezL
+**@RaulHernandezL**

 email
 -----